tomthetank46/Fly-by-Wire/index.md

 Fly-by-Wire is currently only compatible with iPhone.

 ## Pricing
 Fly-by-Wire is priced at $1.99 and will be available on the App Store.
+This price is subject to change and may be changed at any time.